-Included I/O on all motherboards are 2 EIDE ports, a floppy port, an ECP/EPP parallel port, a PS/2 mouse and PS/2 keyboard, 2 serial ports, an infrared port and 2 USB ports.
-The SUPER P6DBU and P6SBU provide on-board Adaptec 7890 Ultra II SCSI controller with data transfer rate of up to 80 MB/s, and optional RAIDport III (ARO-1130xA-2).
-The SUPER P6DBS and P6SBS have an integrated on-board Adaptec 7895 MultiChannel UW SCSI controller.
-The dual channels allow a data transfer rate of 40 MB/s per channel.
-Additionally, these two motherboards have a RAID port on-board to support the Adaptec ARO-1130xA RAIDport II card for increased I/O performance and fault tolerance.
+Included I/O on all motherboards are 2 EIDE ports, a floppy port, an ECP/EPP supported parallel port, PS/2 mouse and PS/2 keyboard ports, 2 serial ports, an infrared port and 2 USB ports.
+The SUPER P6DBU and P6SBU provide an onboard Adaptec 7890 Ultra II SCSI controller with data transfer rates of up to 80 MB/s and an optional RAIDport III (ARO-1130U2).
+The SUPER P6DBS and P6SBS have an integrated onboard Adaptec 7895 MultiChannel UW SCSI controller.
+The dual channels enable a data transfer rate of 40 MB/s per channel.
+In addition, these two motherboards have an onboard RAID port to support the Adaptec ARO-1130SA/CA RAIDport II card for increased I/O performance and fault tolerance.